 Councillors may find they are offered gifts or benefits such as free tickets to major sporting or other events.
 These gifts could be offered innocently and in good faith or they could be an attempt to influence.
-The Model Code places an obligation on councillors not to accept gifts or benefits of more than token value.
-However, these may often be attractive and there are circumstances where they can be difficult to refuse.
+The Model Code places an obligation on councillors not to accept gifts or benefits of more than \$100 or multiple gifts or benefits from the same person over a year which have a combined value of more than \$100.

 Councillors need to think about how the community might perceive their acceptance of these gifts.
-Feelings of obligation can arise by accepting a gift.
+Feelings of obligation can arise from accepting a gift.
 Members of the public might think a councillor's ability to make impartial decisions has been compromised.